-The community sub-projects may involve limited land acquisition and displacement of land-uses and/or livelihoods.
-The potential environmental and social impacts can be adequately managed by integrating environmental and social due diligence into the sub-project cycle.
+The refugees and host communities sub-projects may involve limited land acquisition and displacement of land-uses and/or livelihoods.
+The potential environmental and social impacts can be adequately managed by integrating due diligence into the sub-project cycle.
 Because of the overall limited likely environmental and social impacts, the project is rated as EA category B. The sub projects are likely to have two categories of effects: